glarocca/training-notebooks-eapec-2019/README.md

 ## Accessing the service

-The training environment for the Notebooks is available at https://training.notebooks.egi.eu
+The training environment for the Notebooks is available at: https://training.notebooks.egi.eu

 To log in just:
 1. Go to https://training.notebooks.egi.eu
-2. Start the authentication process by clicking on **Sign in with EGI Check-in** button
+2. Start the authentication process by clicking on **Sign in with the EGI Check-in** button

 ![Notebooks front](./front.png)